adenda/cornucopia/README.md

 If you then try to remove the second node, there will be no masters left.
 The behaviour is more predictable as more nodes are added to the cluster.

-There may be multiple node ids (dead nodes that were not previously removed) assigned to one URI and Redis only returns one at a time so you may have remove the same URI multiple times to remove the correct node id.
+There may be multiple node ids (dead nodes that were not previously removed) assigned to one URI and Redis only returns one at a time so you may have to remove the same URI multiple times to remove the correct node id.

 ## Application configuration